Vietnam War

 Part biography and part diplomatic history, this book focuses on Henry Cabot Lodge`s ambassadorship to South Vietnam from 1963 to 1964.

-The story, photographed and written by a young Army photographer in 1969, reveals the beauty of South Vietnam and captures the customs of its people.
+The story, photographed and written by a young Army photographer in 1969, reveals the

 by Tin Nguyen, Raymond R. Battreall

 Meet one of the most gallant warriors of the Army of the Republic of Vietnam.
-This biography depicts ARVN Major General Hieu under different facets: his personal life, his military career, his military exploits, and his unjust death.
-It reveals General Hieu as an unsung hero, whose tactical and strategic skills put him among the best soldiers of modern times, at par with General Rommel of Germany, Patton of the United States, Montgomery of England and Leclerc of France.
+This biography depicts ARVN Major General Hieu under different facets: his personal life,

 U.S. Secretary of Defense, 1961-68.